 There's no maximum income limit.
 You can invest in a traditional IRA no matter how much money you earn.

 Age limit on contributions

 As a result of changes made by the SECURE Act, you can make contributions to a traditional IRA for 2020 or later regardless of your age.
-You cannot contribution to a traditional IRA for 2019 if you reached age 70½ or older in 2019.

 You must begin taking required minimum distributions (RMDs) from your account by April 1 of the calendar year following the year you reach age 72 (age 70½ if you attained age 70½ before 2020).